Characterization of the correlated background for a sterile neutrino search using the first dataset of the JSNS$^2$ experiment: Summary

 \section{Summary}

-\JSNS is a sterile neutrino search experiment aiming at a direct test of the positive result of the LSND experiment using a decay-at-rest neutrino source at the MLF and a Gd-LS detector.
+\JSNS is a sterile neutrino search experiment aiming to directly test the positive result of the LSND experiment using a decay-at-rest neutrino source at the MLF and a Gd-LS detector.

 We performed the commissioning run of ten days in June 2020.
-As a result of the IBD selection to the commissioning run data, we observed $59 \pm 8$ of correlated event candidates in the signal region of the sterile neutrino search.
+As a result of the IBD selection to the commissioning run data, we observed $59 \pm 8$ correlated event candidates in the signal region of the sterile neutrino search.
 This is consistent with the cosmic-induced fast neutron rate measured based on the beam-off data.

-In order to reduce the cosmic-induced fast neutron background, 8\% in volume of DIN was dissolved into the Gd-LS to improve the PSD capability for the first physics run since January 2021.
-We also developed the two independent PSD methods based on the likelihood using waveform PDFs and the machine learning with the CNN.
-Using a control sample of Michel electrons and fast neutron events in the central region of the detector. we achieved fast neutron rejection of ($97.4 \pm 0.5$)\% with a signal efficiency of ($94.2 \pm 2.6$)\% if we require $\mathrm{score} \ge 0$.
+In order to reduce the cosmic-induced fast neutron background, 8\% in volume of DIN was dissolved into the Gd-LS to improve the PSD capability for first physics run starting January 2021.
+We also developed two independent PSD methods based on a likelihood using waveform PDFs and machine learning with a CNN.
+Using a control sample of Michel electrons and fast neutron events in the central region of the detector, we achieved a fast neutron rejection of ($97.4 \pm 0.5$)\% with a signal efficiency of ($94.2 \pm 2.6$)\% if we require a likelihood score $\ge 0$.
 The CNN method shows a similar performance to the likelihood method with a requirement of the CNN score $\ge 0.17$.
 Further improvements on the PSD capability can be expected with an increase in DIN concentration as well as an understanding of the impurity in the control samples.
 The \JSNS experiment will start data taking with the improvements from the coming physics run in 2021/2022.